-George successfully argued before a Hackensack, New Jersey, jury that the entire blood industry and Federal Food & Drug Administration, which oversees blood as a biologic, had lagged behind available technology that would have prevented Bill, and thousands of other people, from getting AIDS contaminated blood transfusions.
+George proved that politics and business practices led to the entire blood industry and Federal Food & Drug Administration, which oversees blood as a biologic, to stubbornly refused to use available technology that would have prevented Bill, and thousands of other people, from getting AIDS contaminated blood transfusions.

 George’s victory for Bill is widely reported in Snyder v.
 Mekhjan, 244 N.J.
 Super (App.
 Div.
 1990), Snyder v.
 Mekhjan, 129 N.J.
 328 (1991), Snyder v.
 American Association of Blood Banks, 282 N.J.
 Super 23 (App.
 Div.
 1995) and Snyder v.
 American Association of Blood Banks, 144 N.J.
 269 (1996).

 The Trial Lawyers for Public Justice, Washinton, D.C. selected George for the Trial Lawyer of the Year Public Achievement Award for protecting healthcare consumers in the dramatic courtroom victory in the landmatk case of Synder v.
 American Association of Blood Banks, 144 N.J.
 269 (1996).

-George helped to privately finance the co-founders to launch VaxGen, Inc., a company that vigorously undertook the great humanitrian challenge of developing the world’s first AIDS vaccine, based in San Francisco, California.
+Later, George helped to privately finance and launch VaxGen, Inc., a public company that undertook the humanitrian challenge of developing the world’s first AIDS vaccine, based in San Francisco, California.
 George served as the Senior Vice-President, General Counsel and Secretary of the Board of Directors.
-He oversaw international collaborations and legal affairs of the company.
+He oversaw international collaborations and the IPO of the company.